A modular open source glacier model in Python

-This is the software documentation: for general information about the OGGM project and related news, visit oggm.org.
+This webpage is for the software documentation: for general information about the OGGM project and related news, visit oggm.org.

 This is the model documentation for users and developers of the latest (cutting-edge) repository version.
 For the documentation of the latest stable release, visit docs.oggm.org/en/stable.

-How to use the model, with concrete python code examples.
+How to use the model, with concrete code examples and links to the tutorials.

 OGGM is available under the open source 3-Clause BSD License.

-OGGM is free software.
-This implies that you are free to use the model and copy or modify its code at your wish, under certain conditions:
+OGGM is a free software.
+This implies that you are free to use the model and copy, modify or redistribute its code at your wish, under certain conditions:

-- Neither OGGM e.V. nor the names of OGGM contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-This does not mean that you need our written permission to work with OGGM or publish results based on OGGM: it simply means that the OGGM developers are not accountable for your use of the tool (more info).
+Neither OGGM e.V. nor the names of OGGM contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+This does not mean that you need our written permission to work with OGGM or publish results based on OGGM: it simply means that the OGGM developers are not accountable for what you do with the tool (more info).

 See the OGGM license for more information.